molgenis/hadoop-pipeline/README.md

 The needed file can be found at: `target/HadoopPipelineApplicationWithDependencies.jar`

-Note: While this is enough to create an executable jar, for more advanced usage (such as requirements for the TestNG tests), please refer to its own [README](./hadoop-pipeline-application/README.md).
+Note: While this is enough to create an executable jar, for more advanced usage (such as requirements for the TestNG tests and updating), please refer to its own [README](./hadoop-pipeline-application/README.md).

 ### Creating a tools.tar.gz
 On the [molgenis downloads page](https://molgenis26.target.rug.nl/downloads/hadoop/) a `.tar.gz` can be found containing several testing files and an already prepared tools archive for archive for Linux (tested on a Hadoop cluster running CentOS 6.7) and OS X (tested on v10.10.5).
 If these tool archives do not work or the download link does not, please use the steps below to create a new one.